IIHIHIKII/ZenIP-private/ZenIP-000.md

     Informational ZenIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Horizen development.
+    This ZenIP-000 is an example of a Process ZenIP.

 New categories may be added by consensus among the ZenIP Editors.